leilaicruz/Experimental_Journal/journal/2021-06/2021-06-03-dbem3-transformation-on-ylic139.md

   - colony 3 seems the only right , which was a big colony.
 See the growth in CSM+0.1% Gal +NAT to store it in glycerol stock.

+- Re-streak and liquid incubation
+  - restreak of the colonies for PCR in CSM+0.1% Gal +NAT
+  - Inoculate colony 2 and colony 3 (the ones that grew and big colonies) in CSM+2% Gal+G418+NAT (5mL) for glycerol stocks.

 ## Conclusion

 - The dna is ready for transformation
+- At least one colony is correct .
+- strain name : ylic140 *MAT $\alpha$ can1-100 leu2-3,112 his3-11,15 BUD4 from S288C  **bem1::KanMX bem3::NAT CDC42::URA3-GAL1pr-CDC42,CAN1::MFAprHIS***
+  - two biological replicates , a (colony 2 **check again by PCR**) and b (colony 3 checked by colony PCR)